 - Can you exclude all of your earned income, or nearly all of it, by the Foreign Earned Income Exclusion?

-- Will you have sufficient “surplus” deduction and exemption amounts to cover your conversion and make it worth the trouble?
+- Will you have sufficient “surplus” deduction amounts to cover your conversion and make it worth the trouble?

 - Do you already have a Roth IRA?
 If not, you can easily set one up prior to the conversion.